The 2025-26 FAFSA is now open!

 • Filing the FAFSA gives you access to federal student loans.
 These loans typically have better rates and options than private loans.
 Students who qualify can receive subsidized loans, meaning the government pays the interest while you’re in college.
 Visit studentaid.gov/understand-aid/types for more information about federal financial aid programs.

 • Filing the FAFSA gives you access to other financial aid.
 Many colleges use the FAFSA to award their own need-based aid.
+Many scholarships, including the Granite Edvance Scholarship, require you to file the FAFSA for consideration.

 Where do I file?